Maybe you know me, but if you don’t, here’s some of my meandering path to becoming a writer.

 During my career as a psychotherapist and later a romance coach, I’d been told many times that I should write.
 I used to reply I didn’t have anything to say, which sounded pretty funny to anyone who knew me.
 I had plenty to say in “Find a Sweetheart Soon!” the self-help book I wrote for singles.
 I still get a check every three months or so from Amazon, but it is good I don’t depend on the proceeds to eat.
 The money could however finance the best diet I have ever been on.

-Then a couple of years ago, my husband Drew and I started doing writing exercises together.
-What seemed to work magic for us was to start with a prompt, a few words or maybe a picture, and then type as fast as we could for fifteen or twenty minutes.
+Then a few years ago, my husband Drew and I started doing writing exercises.
 About a third of the results morphed into respectable short stories.
-Those folks who had told me I should write were right: I did have something to say, especially if I didn’t think too much about it.
-I’ve already had a few of those stories published in online literary journals.
+A few of those stories have been published in online literary journals.
 You can read them by following the links on the Writing tab.

 My first novel emerged from one of those exercises.
 As Good As Gone is the story of Artie and Carmen, a couple in their forties.
 Artie and Carmen built a home and farm in frigid northern Maine.
 Their two kids launched, the two are stuck but don’t know it.
 Artie’s boss asks him to drive his gold plated RV to Florida over Christmas.
 The trip and their resulting disasters and misadventures rattle and shake Artie and Carmen, giving them the unexpected opportunity to do a mid-life course correction, perhaps completely changing the direction of their lives.